Why Do Membership Associations Matter?

 Establishing best practices for an industry and/or its workforce can be a vehicle for associations to increase credibility and gain public trust, create a competitive advantage, protect consumers, raise the visibility of the work, and attract a talented workforce.

-Melissa Devlin, Chair of COA’s Sponsor Advisory Council and Administrator at the Foster Focused Treatment Association (FFTA), shared an example of how FFTA fulfills its mission to develop, promote, and support Treatment Foster Care (TFC) providers.
+Melissa Devlin, Chair of COA’s Sponsor Advisory Council and Administrator at the Family Focused Treatment Association (FFTA), shared an example of how FFTA fulfills its mission to develop, promote, and support Treatment Foster Care (TFC) providers.
 FFTA has developed and published Program Standards for Treatment Foster care since 1991.
 The standards guide new and experienced agencies in the development and expansion of quality treatment foster care programs.
 They have also helped the public sector to develop programs and contracts for treatment foster care services.

 Advancing the Workforce